seomoz/uri_parser/README.md

 This gem requires the ICU library.
 Under Linux (Ubuntu) the proper version may be installed via apt-get (e.g. `apt-get install libicu40`).
 Under Mac OSX it may be installed with homebrew (e.g. `brew install icu4c`).
 Note that after installing with homebrew, you will likely have to `brew link icu4c`.
 See the printout after installing the package for details.
+If you still have difficulty compiling this plugin after linking icu4c in homebrew your homebrew includes might not be listed in your include path for gcc.
+Try running `export CPATH="/usr/local/include"` and then installing the gem.

 ## Why?